Kamperhub/kamperhub-app/FIREBASE_SETUP_CHECKLIST.md

 # Firebase & Backend Setup Checklist

 > [!CAUTION]
-> **This guide has been updated to use industry-standard environment variables and a safer setup order.** This is the most secure and flexible way to manage your app's secret keys and avoid common startup errors.
+> **This guide has been updated with a more robust setup for the development environment.** This is the most secure and flexible way to manage your app's secret keys and avoid common startup errors.

 ---